The Anatomy of a Security Breach: What Every Company Should Know

 Common Types of Security Breaches

 Security breaches are a constant concern for businesses and individuals alike.
-They can have devastating consequences, resulting in data breaches, financial loss, and damage to reputation.
-In this section, we will explore some of the most common types of security breaches:
+They can result in data breaches, financial loss, and damage to reputation.
+Here are some of the most common types of security breaches:

 Malware Attacks